Farama-Foundation/PettingZoo/docs/gamma/prospector.md

 front of the bankers (within a plus or minus 45 degree tolerance).
 The bankers then get the gold, and can deposit it into the chests to recieve a reward.

-Bankers take a 3-element vector of continuous values between -1 and 1, inclusive.
+Bankers take a 2-element vector of continuous values between -1 and 1, inclusive.
-The third value is not used.
-The action space is `(y, x, _)`, where `y` is used for forward/backward movement and `x` is used for left/right movement.
+The action space is `(y, x)`, where
+`y` is used for forward/backward movement and `x` is used for left/right movement.

 The observation space size for prospectors